-- A spiritual component to the art, music, theater, etc. that gives the audience a tangible experience of the healing power of love to overcome the pain of the world.
+- A live ritual component that gives the audience a tangible experience of the healing power of love to overcome the pain of the world.

 - Opportunities to promote fundraising and direct philanthropy to the constituencies themselves and/or partnering non-profit social benefit organizations.

 Art is much more than entertainment.
 It reconnects us with ourselves, restores our wounded self-image, and reaffirms our passion and our sense of belonging.
 The arts are the ideal vehicle for social change and the healing of the wounds of the world because they speak directly to the human unconscious through symbolism, ritual, and shared communal experience.